BastianBalthasarBux/photoswipe/README.md

 Just use the regular "Enlarge on Click" checkbox in the backend.
 If you have more than one image, the extension will add arrows in the zoom-view.

+## Layer
+After installing photoswipe, TYPO3 will offer you a new link-type "Layer".
+You can choose between pages (iFrame) and content elements (innerHTML).

 ## ChangeLog